 Showrunner Brad Ingelsby broke all of our hearts when he explained to Collider that season two is currently looking quite unlikely, since he had a complete picture of the story in his mind when they set about making series one.

-But more recently, the head of HBO, Casey Bloys, weighed in on the idea of a second season.
-In an interview with Variety, he said; "If Brad felt like he had a story to tell that felt like it would be at the same level, I think everybody would be open to it."
+However, more recently, the head of HBO, Casey Bloys, weighed in on the idea of a second season.
+In an interview with Variety, he said; 'If Brad felt like he had a story to tell that felt like it would be at the same level, I think everybody would be open to it.'